 As well as limiting how much they eat, they may do lots of exercise, make themselves sick, or misuse laxatives to get rid of food eaten.
 Some people with anorexia may experience cycles of bingeing (eating large amounts of food at once) and then purging.

 Weight and shape may be a big factor in someone with anorexia’s sense of self-worth.
 This can lead to them checking their body regularly, or else trying to avoid scales and mirrors.
 The way people with anorexia see themselves is often at odds with how others see them – they often have a distorted image of themselves, and think they’re larger than they really are.
 They experience a deep fear of gaining weight, and will usually challenge the idea that they should.

 Sometimes, someone’s symptoms may not exactly match all the criteria a doctor checks for to diagnose anorexia – for example, they may remain at a weight considered “normal” for their age, sex, and expected development.
 Depending on the exact symptoms, they might be diagnosed with atypical anorexia or another form of other specified feeding or eating disorder (OSFED).
-This is as serious as anorexia, and can develop into anorexia or from anorexia.
+This is just as serious and can develop both into or from anorexia.
 It’s just as important that people suffering with OSFED get treatment as quickly as possible.

 Anorexia can cause severe physical problems because of the effects of starvation on the body.
 It can lead to loss of muscle strength and reduced bone strength.
 People whose periods have previously started may find that they stop.
 They may also find that their sex drive decreases.